-With the digital taking over, it is important for designers not to forget where it all started, what are the roots of their design techniques and sometimes, to even get back to basics.
+Vintage typography has a very relevant place in our modern digital world.
+With the digital taking over, it is important for designers not to forget where it all started, what are the roots of their design techniques, and sometimes, to even get back to basics.

 There are many people who are tired of the ultra-futuristic look of some designs, the “way-too-minimalist” approaches and thus, try to revive old concepts.
 This is seen in our everyday life, but also in design.

 Even though typography has evolved a lot in the past decades, vintage fonts are used today too, by more and more designers.
-We can see many websites, branding projects, and prints which have a vintage style approach.
-This approach suits many types of businesses even more than popular modern design trends because it creates a certain atmosphere which stays in the consumers’ mind.
+We can see many websites, branding projects, and prints that have a vintage style approach.
+This approach suits many types of businesses even more than popular modern design trends because it creates a certain atmosphere that stays in the consumers’ minds.

 Vintage designs have the ability to transport audiences back in time, so it is essential to choose the right font for the era you want people to think about.
 As a designer, if you want to approach this trend, then you should definitely do thorough research beforehand.